Signposts

 framing a warm grin.
 She had a figure that spoke of long hours spent outside

 and on the trail.
-She worked the register and treated everyone with a
+She worked the register and treated everyone in a friendly

 I finished my coffee and browsed the hiking literature; after picking out a